stefanasandei/orion/README.md

 Tech stack: Turborepo, SvelteKit, tRPC, Drizzle, PostgreSQL, Redis, Tailwind.

+The project can be used locally completly for ***free***.
+All 3rd party services have good free tiers, and for the LLMs you can use Ollama or *free* models from OpenRouter (given they support tool calls and they're not down).

 # License

 Orion is open source and available under the [GPL v3](./LICENSE) license.